gregmeyer/processbuilder-example/README.md

 - RETRY_EXCEEDED

 ## Dependencies
 - Python 3.8+
 - OpenAI API (for AI suggestions)
 - python-dotenv (for environment variables)
 - pandas (for CSV handling)
 - mermaid-cli (for diagram generation)
+- logging (for verbose mode and debug output)

 ## License